 Field-hunting tip

-Look in sedimentary ironstone, volcanic rhyolite, or sandstone cavities country — that is the host setting where crystal opal typically forms.
+Look in sedimentary ironstone, volcanic rhyolite, or sandstone cavities country, the host setting where crystal opal typically forms.
 If you start seeing quartz, montmorillonite, limonite in float, you are in the right ground.
 Field specimens usually show a nodular, botryoidal, reniform, massive habit, so train your eye for that shape before scanning the outcrop.